GammaZero: Learning To Guide POMDP Belief Space Search With Graph Representations

 \section{Abstract}

-We introduce an action-centric graph representation framework for learning to guide planning in Partially Observable Markov Decision Processes (POMDPs).
-Unlike existing approaches that require domain-specific neural architectures and struggle with scalability, GammaZero leverages a unified graph-based belief representation that enables generalization across problem sizes within a domain.
-Our key insight is that belief states can be systematically transformed into action-centric graphs where structural patterns learned on small problems transfer to larger instances.
+We introduce an uncertainty-aware graph representation framework for learning to guide planning in Partially Observable Markov Decision Processes (POMDPs).
+Unlike existing approaches that require domain or problem size specific neural architectures, GammaZero leverages a unified graph-based belief representation that enables generalization across problem sizes within a domain.
+Our key insight is that belief states can be systematically transformed into uncertainty-aware graphs where structural patterns learned on small problems transfer to larger instances.
 We employ a graph neural network with a decoder architecture to learn value functions and policies from expert demonstrations on computationally tractable problems, then apply these learned heuristics to guide Monte Carlo tree search on larger problems.
-Experimental results on standard POMDP benchmarks demonstrate that GammaZero achieves comparable performance to BetaZero when trained and tested on the same-sized problems, while uniquely enabling zero-shot generalization to problems 2-4 times larger than those seen during training, maintaining solution quality with reduced search requirements.
+Experimental results on standard POMDP benchmarks demonstrate that GammaZero achieves comparable performance to BetaZero when trained and tested on the same-sized problems, while enabling zero-shot generalization to problems 2-6× larger than those seen during training.